 MGM COTAl opened on February 13, 2018.
 The resort is conveniently located with multiple access points from other Cotai hotels and public amenities.
-The casino floor offers approximately 24,549 square meters, with 934 slot machines and 258 gaming tables as at December 31, 2022.
+The casino floor offers approximately 24,549 square meters, with 901 slot machines and 399 gaming tables as at December 31, 2023.
 The hotel comprises two towers with 1,418 hotel rooms, suites and skylofts, 12 diverse restaurants and bars, retail outlets, approximately 2,870 square meters of meeting space and other non-gaming offerings.
 The scale of MGM COTAI allows us to capitalize on our international expertise in providing exciting and diversified entertainment offerings.
 The Spectacle, situated at the heart of MGM COTAI, is enriched with experiential technology elements to entertain our guests.
 MGM COTAI offers Asia's first dynamic theater introducing advanced and innovative entertainment to Macau.
 MGM COTAI also features The Mansion, an ultraexclusive resort within a resort which is available only to our most selective guests.
-Emerald Villa, the winner of the 5-star accolade in the category of Best Hotel Interior Macau - Asia Pacific 2022 at the world-renowned International Property Awards, is our latest addition to the luxurious accommodation at MGM COTAI.
+Emerald Villa, featuring 28 luxurious villas, is the latest addition to the luxurious accommodation at MGM COTAI.